marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

      - You will appreciate how correlations can influence a linear regression.
      - You will be able to perform ridge and lasso regression.
      - You will appreciate how regularization can prevent poorly constrained model parameters from exploding.
-     - You will appreciate how regularization can identify model parameters with little to no impact.
+     - You will appreciate how lasso regularization can identify model parameters with little to no impact.
      - You understand how to choose (tune) the regularization hyperparameter.

    </details>